How To Quieten Your Mind and Slow Down When You Feel Rushed [TUTORIAL]

 Take a look around.

-99% of people are blind because they’re rushing through life so damn fast they can’t slow down for long enough to smell the roses.
+99% of people are blind because they’re rushing through life too fast they can’t slow down inside for long enough to smell the roses.

-The trick is knowing how to quiet the mind and slow down so you can have inner peace.
+The trick is knowing how to quiet the mind and slow down when you rush through life.
+When you do that you will have inner peace.

 Slowing down the mind is one of the keys to actually being satisfied in life .
 Because when we slow down we finally appreciate the good in the world.